pruthvi247/developer_quest/notes/dockerAndKube/kubernetes/cka/1-Architecture.md

  There are different offices in the dock that are assigned to special tasks or departments.
 For example, the operations team takes care of ship handling, traffic control, et cetera.
 They deal with issues related to damages, the route the different ships take, et cetera.The cargo team takes care of containers.
 When containers are damaged or destroyed, they make sure new Containers are made available.We have these services office that takes care of the IT and communications between different ships.

 Similarly, in Kubernetes, we have controllers available that take care of different areas.
+NOTE:  Responsible for only deciding which pod goes to which node.
+It does not create a pod in any node.
+Kubelet is the component that creates pod on node, Kubelet is the captain of the ship

 ## Controllers
+**Kube Control manager** :
+In k8's terms, Controller is a process continuously monitors various process in kubernetes.
+There are various controllers in kube-system

 ### Node Controller
 The node controller takes care of nodes.
 They're responsible for onboarding new nodes to the cluster, handling situations where nodes become unavailable or get destroyed.